-The privacy and security of the personal information we maintain is of the utmost importance to Rochester Industries Placement, Inc. I am writing with important information regarding a recent data security incident that may have involved some of your information.
-I want to provide you with information about the incident, explain the services we are providing to you, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to the Shaker Heights City School District ("Shaker Heights").
+We are writing with important information regarding a recent data security incident that involved some of your information.
+We want to provide you with information about the incident, let you know about the services we are providing to you, and let you know that we continue to take significant measures to protect your information.